Asbestos Exposure and Health Hazards

 Prognosis for Asbestos Diseases

-Benign asbestos diseases are not generally fatal unless left untreated or only discovered late in their advancement stage.
+Benign asbestos diseases are not generally fatal unless left untreated or discovered late in their advancement stage.
 The exception to this is asbestosis, which is the leading cause of death in all asbestos diseases.

 Cancerous asbestos diseases like mesothelioma usually have a poor prognosis since they are hard to treat and spread aggressively without notice.
 Many people with cancer do not realize they are sick until the cancer has spread throughout the body.